Gulf Coast Medical Center

 Snack & Chat

 You are invited to connect with the Trauma Survivor Network team for a casual and supportive space.
 Our TSN Coordinator and peer mentors will be available to offer resources and guidance through the Trauma Survivors Network.
+This is for current trauma survivors and their family members that are admitted to the hospital.

 This occurs every Tuesday from 3:00pm-4:00pm and every Thursday from 2:00pm-3:00pm in the Trauma ICU/Stepdown Family Waiting Room.